mehrzadjafari/California-Traffic-Collision/README.md

 ## The repository consists of the following files:

-1. `MySQL`:
+### `MySQL`:
-	1.1. `Read This Before.pdf` file in which you will find all the preprocessing steps required for performing the MySQL queries.
+    > 1. `Read This Before.pdf` file in which you will find all the preprocessing steps required for performing the MySQL queries.

-	1.2. `MySQL Common Queries` folder containing 9 `.sql` query files with commonly used queries and their respected questions.
+    > 2. `MySQL Common Queries` folder containing 9 `.sql` query files with commonly used queries and their respected questions.

-	1.3. `MySQL Optimized Queries` folder containing 7 `.sql` query files with commonly used queries and their respected questions.
+    > 3. `MySQL Optimized Queries` folder containing 7 `.sql` query files with commonly used queries and their respected questions.

-2. __`MongoDB`__:
+### `MongoDB`:
-	> `Read This Before.pdf` file in which you will find all the preprocessing steps required for performing the MongoDB queries.
+    > 1.`Read This Before.pdf` file in which you will find all the preprocessing steps required for performing the MongoDB queries.
-	> `1.
-MySQL Exporting.sql` file in which you will find the way to combine the data and extract it.
+    > 2. `MySQL Exporting.sql` file in which you will find the way to combine the data and extract it.
-	> `2.
-Python Preprocessing.ipynb` file in which you will find the final preprocessing phase in Python in order to create the last `.json` file.
+    > 3. `Python Preprocessing.ipynb` file in which you will find the final preprocessing phase in Python in order to create the last `.json` file.
-	> `3.
-MonoDB Scripts.mongodb` file containing 10 queries and their respected explanations.
+    > 4. `MonoDB Scripts.mongodb` file containing 10 queries and their respected explanations.